What to Do in Valletta – A Complete Self-Guided Walking Tour [+Map]

 Location: Google Maps

-It was used to announce the opening and closing of the city gate at sunrise and sunset and to fire a signal shot at noon.
-It also served a ceremonial purpose, saluting ships and special guests as they arrived and departed.
+Originally it served two practical functions: announcing the opening and closing of the city gate at sunrise and sunset, and firing a signal shot at noon.
+It also had a ceremonial role, saluting ships and important guests as they arrived and departed from the harbour.

 What to Do in Valletta - Saluting Battery in Upper Barrakka Gardens